 =COUNTIF(F13:AJ13,"A")

-- To check the newly saved template, click on the New option as shown in the following picture.
+- To check the saved template, click New.

-- While saving the file as Template, don’t use a customized destination to save.
-Just use the default path suggested by Excel.
-This will automatically save the template to the Custom Office Template folder.
+- While saving the file as a Template, use the default path suggested by Excel, which automatically saves the template to the Custom Office Template folder.

 Download Practice Workbook